Diegocostasp/miniland/README.md

 Português.

-miniland game port para console como R36s e outros, para utilizar com o portmaster
+miniland game port for consoles like R36s and others, to use with portmaster

-o game esta sem o pacote, você pode baixar o game gratuitamente pelo link abaixo.

 https://eboatwright.itch.io/miniland

-pega todos os dados que estiver na pasta do jogo com o nome "Skillwood" e cole na pasta "gamedata" do arquivo que baixo aqui, depois passa para o seu console na pasta ports.
+just unzip and place the files in the PORT folder of the console.

-Um jogo para Windows, macOS e Linux
+A game for Windows, macOS and Linux

-Construção, mineração e criação simples

-Feito em Java puro, sem bibliotecas ou mecanismos!

-**CONTROLES:**

-Teclas de cursor/setas - Movimento, Seleção de menus
+Simple building, mining and crafting

+Made in pure Java, no libraries or engines!

+**CONTROLS:**

+Cursor/arrow keys - Movement, Menu selection

-Z - Inventário Aberto
+Z - Open inventory

-X - Abrir menu de criação, sair do modo de construção
+X - Open crafting menu, exit build mode

-C - Mineração, Seleção
+C - Mining, Selection

-Escape - Salvar e Sair
+Escape - Save and Exit

-Selecione um bloco (com C) do seu inventário para entrar no modo de construção.
-C para posicionar e X para sair.

-Selecione um item (com C) no menu de criação para criá-lo, e ele irá para seu inventário.

-controle no console.
+Select a block (with C) from your inventory to enter build mode.
+C to position and X to exit.

+Select an item (with C) in the crafting menu to craft it, and it will go to your inventory.

+control on the console.

 a = space
 b = c